 – Underwater: In seas and oceans the water temperature might not change significantly.
 Nevertheless, in more confined waters such as lakes or quarries, the temperature may be reduced by a few degrees.
 It is important that you have this in mind when choosing your thermal protection.

-– At the Surface: It is more difficult to remain dry, therefore slows down our body heat recovering .
+– Surface: It is more difficult to remain dry, therefore slows down our body heat recovering .
 When you plan to do consecutive dives, take some protection like a waterproof jacket and a hoodie to protect you from the cold during the surface interval.
 After the dive make sure you can put on dry clothes and take shelter from the rain as best as you can.

 3 – Sea conditions

 – Underwater: Many times, the rain is accompanied by waves and wind.
 Underwater you will find surge at shallow depths.
 You can find currents that affect you during the whole dive too.
 Near the shore, the waves can generate zero visibility conditions.
 You could easily lose yourself.
 That is why it is a good idea, if the rain rages and the sea becomes tough, that your diving profile is well within limits.
 The swell could make your safety stop difficult.
 The currents could affect your air consumption.
 It is not the day to take things to the limit.